cmdlineguis/youtube-dl-pyqt5/README.md

 # youtube-dl-pyqt5
-Simple pyqt5 gui for youtube-dl
+Simple pyqt5 gui for youtube-dl.
+Designed for use on KDE Desktops.

 # Dependancies